RITSPARSA/cyberengine/README.md

 ### Example Check

-A simple script (written in any language) pulls all services and their properties with a protocol of "ping" across all teams from the database.
-For each service the script performs it's action which in this example is a ping against the address associated with service (address defined by a service property).
-If the address responds then it is determined to "pass" and a database insert is performed with the required check parameters (passed, request, response).
+A script (written in any language) pulls services called "Alive" across all teams from the database.
+For each service, the script pings the address property associated with the service.
+If the destination responds then the service "passes".
+A database insert is performed with the required check parameters (passed, request, response, created_at.

 ## Rails Frontend

 The rails frontend is a fully functional application that can authenticate members and provides them access to their teams servers and services.
 This allows them to view their current status and position in the competition.
 Whiteteam members have full access to all parts of the application while blueteam members can only access their own information.
+Teams can update service user's individually or CSV style.

 ## Setup